dialogtekgeek/AVSD-DSTC10_Official/README.md

     Goal: Answer reasoning temoporal Localization

     To support answers needs to shown without using manual descriptions.
-When a system answer “A dog is barking.”, The sound of the dog’s barking or the image of the dog should be provided/highlighted/attended as evidence.
+When a system answer “A dog is barking.”, the sound of the dog’s barking and the image of the dog should be provided as evidence.
-    (a) Using the provided video, QA and manual description training data and additional Please generate answers and find audio visual evidences for the answers
+    The localization of audiovisual evidence is required for each generated answers.
+    The time stamp of evidences will be provided.

     Data conditions:
     a.
 Temporal localization information for answer reasoning is provided as begin and end timestamps showing evidence scenes